 In addition to Strattice, Dr. Pousti can correct implant issues using a technique called the internal bra, in which he closes a section of your breast pocket.

-After your breast revision surgery, Dr. Pousti and his expert staff make sure you have everything you need for a speedy and comfortable recovery.
-They supply you with a list of complete aftercare instructions, as well as the Thongbra®, which provides constant support to your cleavage area after your surgery.
+After your breast augmentation revision surgery, Dr. Pousti and his expert staff make sure you have everything you need for a speedy and comfortable recovery.
+They supply you with a list of complete aftercare instructions, as well as the Thongbra®, which provides constant support to your cleavage area after your breast revision surgery.

 If you’d like to learn more about revision breast surgery, call the experts at Pousti Plastic Surgery or fill out the online form to request a consultation.